-This post commemorates the Island Line’s 50th anniversary, hence some pics from my archives of the line in 1974 and 1989 as Ryde Rail plus briefly the first days of the new class 483 trains.
-Despite knowing of the anniversary month (March 2017) I couldn’t find a single trace of my Island Line photographs so the idea of a commemorative post was given up.
+The post commemorates the Island Line’s 50th anniversary, hence some pics from my archives of the line in 1974 and 1989 as Ryde Rail plus briefly the first days of the new class 483 trains.
+It was posted rather late because I couldn’t find some of my older Island Line photographs but not only that it was that very copy of Railway World that was missing!

-One problem remained.
-I couldn’t find my copy of Railway World.
-That magazine, as I deemed, was to be somewhat central to the article.
-Ultimately I thought this post would never get done.
-Just a couple of weeks ago I found the magazine by chance right at the back of a pile of books.
-And there we have it!
-A late November post celebrating the 50th anniversary of the Island Line!
+That magazine article, as I deemed, was to be somewhat central to the article otherwise ultimately the post would never be finished.
+In early November 2017 I found the magazine by chance right at the back of a pile of books thus this is a late November post celebrating the 50th anniversary of the Island Line!

-I’m sure the Island Line still has its enthusiasts – as a fan of 1938 stock I took a great interest in their introduction on the Island Line’s services.
-Yet having attended the stock’s introduction onto services in its first days, it seemed to me the 483s just were not going to make it cos they couldn’t cope with the line’s track geometry.
-That meant a stay of execution for the older stock and so I contrived a comprehensive record of the last three years or so of these in service.
-Hence this is more about the 1924-27 tube stock or as they were known, the 485/486 VECTIS units.
+I took a great interest in the introduction of the 1938 tube stock (Class 483s) on the Island Line however it was clear they were just were not going to make it cos they couldn’t cope with the line’s track geometry.
+It meant a stay of execution for the older stock hence this post is more about the 1924-27 tube stock or as they were known, the 485/486 VECTIS units.

 The ‘new’ electrified Isle railway in its early days still made for an impressive line despite the closure of the lines to Newport/Cowes and Ventnor.
 Intensive summer services featured trains every twelve minutes, there were full track layouts, every platform and track was in use, and perhaps more importantly, in everyone’s mind there was a still extant possibility to return trains to both Newport and Ventnor.